 Your Android phone is slow.
 Its battery drains fast.
 And pop-up ads have started appearing.
 Is it just your phone getting old?
 Plus you’ve been online shopping a lot?
-Or is it dreaded malware?
+Or is it a dreaded virus or other dodgy malware?

 Malware, or “malicious software,” is a term for various viruses, spyware, or ransomware (cryptolockers) that cause harm to a user, their data, or their devices.
 The term malware implies malicious intent on the side of the software developer.
 Getting malware on your phone is worrisome, as it might be out to steal your information or your money.
 And getting malware off your phone can seem like a daunting task.
 But we’re here to help.